wrkanet/HelloGitHub/README.md

 # HelloGitHub

-Just a simple project to test GitHub features
+Just a simple project to test some GitHub features.